 We are investing in the infrastructure needed to support improvements in connectivity and helping people to access the region.
 We are doing this by:

-Improving Carlisle Station as the gateway to the Borderlands region, providing the enabling infrastructure for Carlisle to be the region’s HS2 stop.
-HS2 Birmingham to Scotland trains will also call at Penrith or Oxenholme stations on alternate hours
+Improving Carlisle Station as the gateway to the Borderlands region, providing the enabling infrastructure for onward travel across Cumbria, Northumberland, the south of Scotland and beyond

 Establishing a new campus for the University of Cumbria adjacent to Carlisle station and providing the higher education infrastructure to enable the university to fulfil its potential in supporting skills development, including digital skills, across the wider region

 Achieving as close as possible to 100% coverage of digital and mobile infrastructure to enable businesses and residents to be connected in a digital world.
 This will include addressing gaps in provision not met by the Shared Rural Network programme and the roll-out of full fibre from the R100 programme and the UK’s F20 programme